konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 The output artifacts of the `execute` command are as follows:

 1. A build file to execute the test cases (and only them).
-The type of the build file will be according to the config option `general.build_type`.
-The build file will be located inside the folder of the executed test-suite.
+The type of the build file is determined according to the config option
+    `general.build_type`.
+The build file is located inside the folder of the executed test-suite.
 2. A junit execution report with the results of the test cases, located in `tkltest-output-unit-<app-name>/<app-name>-tkltest-reports/junit-reports`
 3. A JaCoCo code coverage report with the code (instruction, line, branch, method) coverage achieved by the test cases, located in `tkltest-output-unit-<app-name>/<app-name>-tkltest-reports/jacoco-reports`